kytrinyx/langulator/README.md

 Or rather: compile it into a single managable file and give it to the translator, so you don't have to deal with it.

+For example, given that you've written the original translations in English and also need French and Norwegian versions, and that you have multiple paths that contain i18n yml files named per the convention `<iso-language-code>.yml` (don't get me started on the Norwegian iso language code), then this will give you a single output file where each key is listed with the translations immediately below it.

+If you have partial translations in the target languages, these will be included.

+Any extraneous translations (i.e. keys that may have been in use previously but are no longer referenced in the original language) will be discarded.

+Any missing translations will be given keys with an empty spot, ready for translation.

+It handles arbitrarily deep nestings.

 ## Caveats

 If you need something other than US-ASCII, you may want to consider using ruby 1.9.3.